Imagine being at your friend's birthday party. You have a drink, a chat, and then you notice this amazing looking…

 You are probably aware that the smell of freshly baked bread, which you notice well before you can see the products, is also there for a reason.
 We've seen in research how powerful the use of smell can be in retail environments.
 Scents are hardwired into the brain’s limbic system; this structure is associated with emotion.
 Scents can automatically stimulate very vivid memories.
 They can evoke an emotional response and, when used correctly, they can enhance mood and happy feelings.
 Studies have shown a 40% improvement in mood when exposed to a pleasant scent.
 Subconsciously we associate these scents and happy memories with the rest of the shopping experience.

 So now that that’s over.
 You have all your ingredients.
-It would help if you had gifts.
+It would help if you had gifts when you return from Christmas shopping.

 Getting gifts means you are going to have to enter that busy shopping street or mall.
 Ever walked out of a store with a sombrero you didn’t immediately need?
 Let me guess they played Mexican music.